Javascript is required

 • Sustainability Transitions and Environmental Governance

-Analyses of institutional, behavioral, and economic drivers of sustainability transitions.
+Analyses of institutional, behavioural, and economic drivers of sustainability transitions.
 This area includes studies on environmental economics, corporate responsibility, sustainability reporting, and participatory governance frameworks for informed decision-making.

 • Case Studies and Regional Practices